-Offences like poaching, trafficking in live or dead endangered animals and illegal logging, are complex phenomena where a variety of factors interact – cultural, social, economic and environmental – and often involve different actors.
-The causes and the consequences of wildlife crime vary among countries, areas and local communities, but it always threatens the existence of many plant and animal species, hinders sustainable social and economic development, and has destabilizing effects on society.
+Offences like poaching, trafficking in live or dead endangered animals, and illegal logging are complex phenomena where a variety of factors interact – cultural, social, economic and environmental – and often involve different actors.
+The causes and the consequences of wildlife crime vary among countries, regions, and local communities, but it always threatens the existence of many plant and animal species, hinders sustainable social and economic development, and has destabilizing effects on society.

-Wildlife crime is now the most immediate threat to several species including elephants, rhinos, big cats like tigers and lions, apes, pangolins, reptiles and birds, among many others.
-This illegal trade is driven by demand for ivory, horn, bones, scales and other parts for carving, ornaments, luxury items, and traditional Asian medicines, trophies, wild bushmeat and even live animals for pets and zoos.
+WILDLIFE CRIME is now the most immediate threat to several species including elephants, rhinos, big cats like tigers and lions, apes, pangolins, reptiles and birds, among many others.
+This illegal trade is driven by demand for ivory, horn, bones, scales and other parts for carving, ornaments, luxury items, traditional Asian medicines, trophies, wild bushmeat and even live animals for pets and zoos.

-Especially ivory and rhino horn traffic increasingly involves organized crime syndicates, and in some cases rebel militia and terrorist groups, with a very heavy Human Toll.
+In particular, ivory and rhino horn trafficking increasingly involves organized crime syndicates, and in some cases, rebel militia and terrorist groups, with a very heavy Human Toll.

-Forest crime, which is the illegal logging and the international trade in illegally logged timber, is also a very devastating and complex issue.
-It degrades forests, destroys wildlife habitats and threatens biodiversity.
-For example, illegal logging is threatening the survival of elephants in Central Africa and of populations of some of the world’s most endangered primates, including orang-utans in Indonesia.
+FOREST CRIME, which is the illegal logging and the international trade in illegally logged timber, is also a devastating and complex issue.
+It degrades forests, destroys wildlife habitats, and threatens biodiversity.
+For example, illegal logging is threatening the survival of elephants in Central Africa and of populations of some of the world’s most endangered primates, including orangutans in Indonesia.

 Illegal logging also has a significant Human Toll as it impedes sustainable development in some of the poorest countries of the world.
 It costs governments billions of dollars, promotes corruption, and funds armed conflict.
 Finally, forest loss also has implications for climate change.

-A research by Chatham House (Lawson & MacFaul 2010) concluded that illegal harvesting represented 35-72% of logging in the Brazilian Amazon, 22-35% in Cameroon, 59-65% in Ghana, 40-61% in Indonesia and 14-25% in Malaysia.
-Extrapolating from these figures, it was estimated that more than 100 million cubic meters of timber are harvested illegally each year.
-Some reports have estimated as much as US$17 billion dollars’ worth of illegal trade flows only from the East Asia Pacific region.
+A study by Chatham House (Lawson & MacFaul 2010) concluded that illegal harvesting represented 35-72% of logging in the Brazilian Amazon, 22-35% in Cameroon, 59-65% in Ghana, 40-61% in Indonesia, and 14-25% in Malaysia.
+Extrapolating from these figures, it is estimated that more than 100 million cubic meters of timber is harvested illegally each year.
+Some reports have estimated as much as US$17 billion dollars worth of illegal trade flows from the East Asia Pacific region alone.

-The causes of illegal logging are various, including weak institutions and regulation, limited resources and poor law enforcement and border controls.
-However, consumer countries contribute a lot to these problems by importing timber without ensuring that they are legally sourced.
-This situation is finally slowly changing, with legislation in Europe, the U.S. and Australia, barring the import of illegal timber and wood products.
+The causes of illegal logging are various, including weak institutions and regulation, limited resources, and poor law enforcement and border controls.
+However, consumer countries contribute significantly to these problems by importing timber without ensuring that it is legally sourced.
+This situation is finally changing, albeit slowly, with legislation enacted in Europe, the U.S., and Australia, barring the import of illegal timber and wood products.